rpede/monotonic-mouth-organ/README.md

 company policy violations, misconduct, fraud, harassment or other concerns.

 The solution aims for maximum (in)security.
-We therefore assure any employees identity is kept ~anonymously~, such that investigators can ~not~ tell the identity of whoever filed a report.
+We therefore assure any employees identity is kept ~anonymous~, such that investigators can ~not~ tell the identity of whoever filed a report.

 To all employees, please remember the case number you get after filing a report, because our support can not (unless they absolutely have to) recover it for you.

-Also, please don't bother the admin with trivialities (because admin panel is still work-in-progress), as she is very busy (on vacation) at the moment.
+Also, please don't bother the admin with trivialities (because the admin panel is still work-in-progress), as she is very busy (on vacation) at the moment.

 ## Getting started